 Hello, my name is Jared Smith.

-Also, my Grandpa Smith was an amputee so I was naturally drawn to the field at a young age.
+My Grandpa Smith was an amputee.
 I remember a story about him trying to put on his prosthesis for the first time.
-He had undergone major heart surgery and was very weak.
-After struggling with the prosthesis for about a half an hour he finally got it on, or so he thought.
+He struggled for about a half an hour he finally got it on, or so he thought.
 When he looked down the foot was turned out almost 90 degrees to the side.
-He, and the staff assisted him had a hardy laugh.
+He, and the staff assisting him had a hardy laugh.
 From that day forth, he always made a mark on his leg and a mark on the prosthesis so that he would never put in on incorrectly again.

-What I like most about this field is that patient population.
+What I like most about this field are the people.
 Amputees are such an inspiring and motivating group of individuals.
 To watch the progress from immobility or injury to functional, happy, and healed is such a great thing to be a part of.
-I am motivated to come to work each day to be an advocate for the patients I work with and to make life long relationships with them.
+I am motivated to come to work each day to be an advocate for the people I work with and to buile life long relationships with them.